 Electric Vehicle Range

 What are your transportation needs?
 Do you tend to go on long trips over the weekend or do you stick pretty close to home?
-This is important when purchasing an electric vehicle because it is ideal to have a car that serves your needs a vast majority of the time.
-There are now electric vehicles on the market with ranges above 200 miles.
+These are essential considerations when purchasing an electric vehicle because it is ideal to have a car that serves your needs a vast majority of the time.
+There are now electric vehicles on the market with ranges above 200 miles and a couple of Tesla models that easily top 300 miles.

-Some EV owners rent a car occasionally when they need a longer range, or they find ways to charge while on the road.
+Some EV owners rent a car occasionally when they need a longer range or find ways to charge while on the road.
 Some households have two or more cars and can swap around as needed to accommodate for range limitations.

 Associated EV Costs and Emissions

-EV drivers will pay less in Louisiana, Washington, Arkansas, South Carolina, and Kentucky, for example, than drivers in Hawaii, Massachusetts, California, Alaska, and Connecticut because of the cost difference of the power.
+EV drivers will pay less in Louisiana, Washington, Arkansas, South Carolina, and Kentucky, for example, than drivers in Hawaii, Massachusetts, California, Alaska, and Connecticut because of the cost difference of the electricity.
 The price of gasoline also varies by location and tends to fluctuate more than the cost of electricity.
+Gas prices plummeted in 2020 due to the pandemic, with the lowest average fuel costs since 2016.

 Keep in mind that some utilities offer lower rates at night.
 It is helpful to know if your utility charges variable rates and to charge up during off-peak times.